I Look to You (song)

-"I Look to You" is a pop-soul song performed by American recording artist Whitney Houston, from her seventh studio album of the same name.
+"I Look to You" is a pop-soul song performed by American recording artist Whitney Houston, from her seventh and final studio album of the same name.
 It was released as a worldwide promotional single and as the first US single from the album on July 23, 2009 on US radio following highly favorable reviews at pre-release album listening parties.

-The single is one of two songs written by R. Kelly which appear on the album and was produced by Emanuel Kiriakou, Tricky Stewart and Harvey Mason Jr. Following its preview on US radio the single was released fully for airplay on July 27, 2009.
+The single is one of two songs written by R. Kelly which appear on the album and was produced by Emanuel Kiriakou, Tricky Stewart, and Harvey Mason Jr. Following its preview on US radio the single was released fully for airplay on July 27, 2009.
 On July 30, just one week after its premiere (and 3 days after its promotional release) the song reached number 19 on the Billboard Hot R&B/Hip-Hop Chart, becoming her 30th top 20 hit.
-The song has since become her highest charting single in the United States in nine years, charting at #70.
+The track became her 38th chart hit on the Billboard Hot 100, where it reached number 70, her highest chart position with a new single since 2000.
 On February 18, 2012, R. Kelly (who wrote "I Look to You") performed the song at Houston's homegoing at New Hope Baptist Church in Newark, New Jersey.
 The service was broadcast and streamed live to a worldwide audience.

 Background

 Initially Vibe magazine reported that another song titled "I Didn't Know My Own Strength" penned by Diane Warren and produced by David Foster would be released as the lead single.
 However, on July 14, 21 and 23 Houston held 3 pre-release album listening parties in which 9 of the 11 songs where previewed, "Call You Tonight" was described as a possible lead single by mentor Clive Davis.
-Swizz Beatz producer of the song "Million Dollar Bill" (written by Alicia Keys) said that his record was definitely a potential comeback record and with critical acclaim at all three parties it was widely expected that the song would succeed the others as the lead single.
+Swizz Beatz, producer of the song "Million Dollar Bill" (written by Alicia Keys) said that his record was definitely a potential comeback record and with critical acclaim at all three parties it was widely expected that the song would succeed the others as the lead single.
 However both Rap-Up and Houston's official website confirmed the title song would be the first US single whilst "Million Dollar Bill" was released as the worldwide lead single (second US single, almost simultaneously with first single).
 "I Look to You" was the second single from the album in the United Kingdom, where it was released on December 14, 2009.

 Music video

 The video for "I Look to You" premiered on September 10, 2009 on Whitney Houston's official website and on Entertainment Tonight.

 The video, also directed by Melina Matsoukas, features the singer in front of a plain beige and gray backdrop with different angles of her.
-She is sitting on an applebox with a spotlight focused on her.
+She is sitting on an apple box with a spotlight focused on her.
 Toward the end of the video, a shower of flowers are shown falling all around her.
 Houston is wearing a white dress in mood of the beige and grey background.
-The significance of the number was her humbleness to the Lord.